bka2022/embedded_challenge/README.md

-# RTES-Challenge
+# RTES-Challenge : Gesture based Lock/Unlock System
  Final Project for NYU Tandon EC-GY-6483 Real-Time Embedded Systems

  This project utilizes the integrated gyro sensor on the STM32F429 Discovery microcontroller to develop a mechanism that records and replicates a hand movement sequence for unlocking a resource.
 The recorded sequence is saved using a "Record Key" feature.
 Users replicate the sequence within specified tolerances to unlock the resource.
 Overall, the project meets requirements and provides a functional solution with an intuitive LCD display indicator.

 ## How to Use: